hemanttank8888/Automation-engine/readme.md

     3. Output details in a CSV format for easy extraction.

 ## Requirements
-we have Requirements.txt file for install dependencies Before running the script, ensure you have the following installed run command for install dependencies   `requirments.txt`
+we want to also use oxylab proxies for google search and product web site search. we have Requirements.txt file for install dependencies Before running the script, ensure you have the following installed run command for install dependencies   `requirments.txt`